-That the outstanding debt on traffic fines be impaired using the average of uncollected percentage of the preceding 3 financial years.
+That the outstanding debt on traffic fines be impaired using the average uncollected percentage of the last two preceding financial years plus the financial year under review.

 - 12. IMPLEMENTATION AND REVIEW OF THIS POLICY - 12.1 This revised policy shall be implemented once approved by Council for the 2023/2024 financial year.
 All future submissions for the writing off of debt must be considered in accordance with this policy.